WRITTEN BY Aileen Kelly

 Then we talk about how our dog Rosie eats any bad dreams before they can really get scary.
 We thank Rosie for her service and give her a few treats.
 Then we kiss each other good night, say I love you, and get in our own beds to read.

-This is our version of a gratitude journal.
+This is our version of a Thanksgiving gratitude journal

 - We let our sweet little apartment know that we appreciate all it did for us that day, and we make sure it knows we are looking forward to doing it all again tomorrow.